About Charlie Euchner

 Charles Euchner — the author or editor of a dozen books who has taught writing at Yale and directed a think tank at Harvard — is the creator and principal of The Elements of Writing.

-Euchner’s newest narrative book is Nobody Turn Me Around (Beacon Press, 2010), an intimate account of the 1963 March on Washington.
-Based on more than 100 interviews and thousands of pages of archival materials, Nobody Turn Me Around offers the only complete study of the only moment when all of the factions of the civil right’s movement gathered in one place, a day capped by Martin Luther King’s “I Have a Dream” oration.
+Euchner practices what he preaches as a writer.
+Nobody Turn Me Around (Beacon Press, 2010), an intimate account of the 1963 March on Washington, has been acclaimed as a “dynamic,” “masterful,” “riveting,” and “crackling.”
+Based on more than 100 interviews and thousands of pages of archival materials, Nobody Turn Me Around offers the only complete study a high point of the civil rights movement.

 The Elements of Writing taps into people’s innate skills to teach first storytelling, then technique, and finally analysis.
 By using storytelling as the core skill, technical and abstract aspects of writing come easily.
 Along the way, we teach a complete inventory of skills needed to become a proficient writer, with simple explanations and exercises to master each.

 Case writer and editor: Yale School of Management.